 Another page in this section tells you about radiotherapy to treat the symptoms of advanced bowel cancer.

-Doctors use radiotherapy before surgery to
+Doctors use radiotherapy before surgery for rectal cancer to

 - Lower the risk of the cancer coming back after surgery

 - Shrink tumours and make them easier to remove completely

 If your tumour can be operated on, you are likely to have a short course of 5 radiotherapy treatments in the week before surgery.
 This will kill many of the cancer cells.
 And the treatment also makes it less likely that any cancer cells will spread at the time of your surgery.
 You may have 5FU (fluorouracil) or capecitabine chemotherapy at the same time as the radiotherapy.
 Chemotherapy and radiotherapy given together are called chemoradiation.

 If you have a large tumour, you may need a longer course of treatment before surgery.
 The treatment may last up to 5 weeks.
 You may have chemotherapy at the same time.
 You usually have surgery a few weeks after this sort of radiotherapy, to give the tumour time to shrink.

 A newer treatment for some cancers in the middle or lower third of the rectum is high dose rate (HDR) internal radiotherapy.
 This treatment is called brachytherapy.
 You usually have it before surgery.
 The aim is to shrink the tumour so that it is easier to completely remove it.

 You normally have a sedative before the procedure to help you to relax.
 The doctor gently pushes a tube through your anus into your rectum so that it is close to the tumour.
 The radiographer may take an X-ray to check that the tube is in the right place.
 The tube is attached to the brachytherapy machine.
 The radioactive source moves from the machine into the tube by remote control.
 It is left in place to deliver the correct dose of radiation to the tumour.